 This nail puller may be small in size, but that does not mean that it compromises on performance.
 You can pull all types of nails from the wood with this tool without worrying about anything.

-The body of the puller is made of high carbon spring steel, which means that it will last you for a very long time.
+The body of the puller is forged of high carbon spring steel, which means that it will last you for a very long time.
 It is also quite strong, and very well suited for heavy duty jobs.
-Because the body is also tempered and heat treated, you can rest assured that it will continue doing its job excellently for a very long time.
+Because the body is also tempered and heat treated, you can rest assured that it will continue doing its job excellently for a very long period of time.

 The edges of this player are also polished, so that they can provide you precise penetration when you are pulling nails.
 On the other, striking side of the bar, the surface is flat which allows you to use the claws for driving deeper into the wood and reach nails that are embedded.

 Additionally, this tool has an ergonomic grip which is quite comfortable even with prolonged usage.
-The grip also works as a shock absorber and insulates you transferred forces when removing nails.
+The grip also works as a shock absorber and insulates you transferred forces when pulling nails.

-The tool is 11 inches in length and it is just big enough to give you leverage without exerting any extra efforts.
+The tool is 11 inches in length and it is just big enough to give you leverage by not exerting any extra efforts.
 Indeed, you can even pull out small and medium sized nails with this tool without any issues.
-The head of the nail puller has also been rounded to give you more torque and reduce the work required for pulling even the toughest of nails.
+The head of the nail puller has also been rounded to give you more torque and reduce the work required for pulling the toughest of nails.

-The claws are also sharpened, which allows you to get to headless nails and embedded nails with relative ease.
-On top of all this, this nail puller is extremely compact, so it will fit into your tool bag without taking up too much space.
+The claws are also sharpened, which allows you to get to headless nails and nails with relative ease.
+On top of all this, this nail remover is extremely compact, so it will fit into your tool bag and won't take too much space.
 The one drawback of this product is that it does not have a rubber grip, which may make it difficult to be used for extended periods of time.

 The nail puller is 14 inches in length and this gives the user just enough leverage.
-You can even pull out long nails with this tool without any difficulty, because the edges have been rounded off.
+You can even pull out long nails with this tool with zero difficulty, because the edges have been rounded off.
 It also increases comfort when using the tool and reduces pressure on your hands when pulling out embedded nails.

-If you want a nail puller for DIY projects, this is the perfect product for you.
-This 11-inch puller is made with high carbon steel, which means that it will last you for a very long time without getting damaged.
+If you want a nail puller for DIY projects, Bates nail puller is the perfect product for you.
+This 11-inch puller is forged with high carbon steel, which means that it will last you for a very long time without getting damaged.
 The high carbon steel material is also resistant to rusting.

 The grip of the nail puller has a soft plastic coating which allows you to establish a firm grip on the tool while you are pulling or prying the nails.
 Not only does it allow you to maintain the grip for longer periods of time, it also prevents slipping off the tool from your hand.
 The plastic coating also prevents damage to the underlying surface when you are using the tool.

 The claw design of the nail puller makes it easy for the user to remove nails, both short and long, with relative ease.
-You can also use it for removing nails that have a damaged head, without damaging the underlying would too much.
+You can also use it for removing nails that have a damaged head by not damaging the underlying would too much.
 It is just long enough to create the right torque without creating too much stress on your hands.

-This air locker name puller is not a traditional device and it has been designed in such a way that it pushes out the nails without causing damage to the wood.
+This air locker AP700 nail puller is not a traditional device and it has been designed in such a way that it pushes out the nails and not causing damage to the wood.
 The device uses air pressure to push the nails out from the other side, and it is capable of removing 10 to 20-gauge nails without any difficulty.

 The one drawback of this product is that sometimes the nails may get stuck inside the plunger of the nail puller.